 Do you want an easy way to balance the inventory of your brick-and-mortar shop and ecommerce store, while also reducing costs?

 Offer customers easier access to products offering a Click and Connect option like John Lewis does.

-Click and Collect services gives online customers an easy way to get the items they purchase from a local store after being delivered from your warehouse.
+Click and Collect services give online customers an easy way to get the items they purchase from a local store after being delivered from your warehouse.

-Not only does this negate the need for them to pay any kind of shipping costs (which they love), it gives you a chance to simplify warehousing by combining your omnichannel inventory into one warehouse.
+Not only does this negate the need for them to pay any kind of shipping costs (which they love), it gives you a chance to simplify warehouse management by combining your omnichannel inventory into one warehouse.

 With enough visibility into this one unified warehouse, you can then deliver products to the stores as each customer requests, alongside other product that is going on display in the physical shop.

 Again, this saves you shipping costs (you have to send physical inventory to your brick-and-mortar shops anyways) and makes the process a lot less disjointed.

 Another helpful strategy is to inform customers during the buying process where any one product is available in a certain location, much like Schuh does.

 You can buy online and collect at your favorite store, reserve the product in-store and collect in 20 minutes, or use the traditional online purchasing process and have it delivered to your home.

 These choices make managing inventory a lot easier and lets customers decide when and how they want their orders fulfilled, which meets their expectations.